mdn/content/files/en-us/web/api/videoframe/videoframe/index.md

         - `matrix`
           - : A string representing the video color matrix, described on the page for the {{domxref("VideoColorSpace.matrix")}} property.
         - `fullRange`
           - : A Boolean.
-If `true` indicates that full-range color values are used.
+If `true`, indicates that full-range color values are used.

 ## Examples